arhanashik/Debug-App-Using-WIFI-in-5-min/README.md

 Set up adb(Android Debug Bridge) globally:
 ------------------------------------------
 We need to set a path variable to use adb from anywhere.
 Don’t be frightened or bored, it’s super easy.
-The adb is normally located here:
+The adb is normally located here if you didn't installed you sdk other than Local Disk(C :):

 Go to: Local Disk(C :) -> Users -> (Username) ->  AppData -> Local -> Android -> sdk -> platform-tools